Improved axion haloscope search analysis: Data and parameters

 Here we describe the data used for this work.
 It consists of: \begin{enumerate}[(i)] \item experimental data from the CAPP-8TB experiment~\cite{CAPP-8TB-PRL}, \item 5000 simulated axion haloscope search experiments with a flat background and axion signals at a particular frequency, referred to as ``flat background simulation data'', \item 5000 simulated axion haloscope search experiments with the CAPP-8TB backgrounds and axion signals at a particular frequency, referred to as ``CAPP-8TB simulation data'', \item 5000 simulated axion haloscope search experiments with the CAPP-8TB backgrounds only, referred to as ``background only simulation data'', \item other 4 sets of 5000 simulated axion haloscope search experiments with the CAPP-8TB backgrounds, where each set has axion signals at different frequencies, thus has different SNRs, referred to as ``other CAPP-8TB simulation data''. \end{enumerate}

 Here we also employ some assumptions and parameters adopted by the CAPP-8TB axion haloscope search~\cite{CAPP-8TB-PRL}.
 We assume the axions have an isothermal distribution, thus distribute over a boosted Maxwellian shape, as shown in Fig.~\ref{FIG:AXION_SHAPE}, with the following parameters: an axion rms velocity of about 270 km/s and the Earth rms velocity of 230 km/s with respect to the galaxy frame~\cite{turner}.
 We took 5000 Hz as the signal window of the axions considered in CAPP-8TB.
 We can then retain about 99.9\% of the total signal power as shown in Fig.~\ref{FIG:AXION_SHAPE}.
 After Step-1, the five nonoverlapping frequency bins in each background-subtracted power spectrum were merged so that the resolution bandwidth (RBW) became 500 Hz, which we refer to as ``Step-1.5''.
+An RBW of 500 Hz was chosen not only to retain the axion signal shape shown in Fig.~\ref{FIG:AXION_SHAPE}, but also to avoid unnecessarily inordinate calculation time.
 The Step-2 and Step-3 procedures then went through with the RBW of 500 Hz~\cite{CAPP-8TB-PRL}.
 With our 10 co-adding bins in Step-3, therefore, $P^{a\gamma\gamma}_a$ is almost 100\% retained.